 Why Energy Efficiency Details Belong in Your MLS

-As the costs of energy efficient technologies drop, more existing homes will be retrofitted with them and they will become standard in newly constructed properties.
+As the costs of energy efficient technologies drop, more owners will retrofit existing homes with them.
+They will also become standard in newly constructed properties.

-Real estate professionals will help themselves and their clients by making a habit of regularly including green features in the homes they sell to obtain the most accurate valuations.
+Real estate professionals will help themselves and their clients by making a habit of regularly including green features in the homes they sell.
+This will enable them to obtain the most accurate valuations.
 Additionally, the more homes that list their green features, the easier it will be to identify comparable properties.

 In the end, agents, buyers and sellers all want complete transparency when viewing home listings.

-Energy-efficient resources are relatively new home features and aren’t always accounted for on MLS pages.
+Energy-efficient resources are relatively new home features.
+MLS pages don’t always account for them.
 A 2017 survey by REALTORS ® and Sustainability found that just 43 percent of respondents were working with MLS forms that contain data fields for green attributes.
 However, 38 percent of those surveyed didn’t know if green data fields were available on their MLS forms.

 Fortunately, the playing field will be leveled in 2018 green data fields will become standard across all MLS systems.

-Millennials compose approximately 1/3 of the new homeowner market and they’re very interested in energy efficiency as a way of being socially conscious while limiting utility costs.
+Millennials compose approximately 1/3 of the new homeowner market.
+They are very interested in energy efficiency as a way of being socially conscious while limiting utility costs.
 According to HousingWire, energy-efficient appliances make the list of the six most desired home features for Generation Y.

-Just as every little detail counts when staging a home for sale, the same logic applies to ensuring all of your green features are listed in your MLS.
+Just as every little detail counts when staging a home for sale, the same logic applies to ensuring that you list all of your green features in your MLS.